pmean/build-website/text/08/ShortBiography-08.md

 recently published a book, **Statistical Evidence in Medical Trials**, through Oxford University Press.

-He is the author of the StATS web pages (Steve\'s Attempt to Teach Statistics) which includes the advice column, Ask Professor Mean and is a regular contributor to the Chance website.
+He is the author of the StATS web pages (Steve's Attempt to Teach Statistics) which includes the advice column, Ask Professor Mean and is a regular contributor to the Chance website.

 In 2002, Steve and his wife, Cathy, adopted a two year old boy, Nicholas, from Russia.
-When he\'s not playing with Nicholas, Steve dances with the Back Porch Cloggers, an Appalachian Clogging group.
+When he's not playing with Nicholas, Steve dances with the Back Porch Cloggers, an Appalachian Clogging group.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].